Dilution Calculator

 $$ M_2 = 0.14 M $$

-An online calculator determines the volume and concentrates to add to achieve the specified molarity and volume by following these steps:
+An Technical calculator determines the volume and concentrates to add to achieve the specified molarity and volume by following these steps:

 In chemistry, the dilution ratio is the factor of dissolved substances to solvents.
 For example, a 3:8 dilution with a 3 : 8 dilution ratio involves combining 3 unit volume of solute with an 8 unit volume of solvent to form 6 total volume units.

-Dilution is a technique used by a solvent to enhance the volume of a solution and reduce the concentration of the solution.
-This concept is also used in daily life.
-If your coffee is too strong, please dilute it with water to make taste better.
+Dilution is a process in which a solvent is added to increase the volume of a solution and reduce its concentration.
+This concept is commonly used in everyday life.
+For example, if your coffee tastes too strong, you can dilute it with water to make the flavor milder and more enjoyable.

 From the source of Wikipedia: Basic room purge equation, Dilution ventilation equation, Dilution (equation).